-The Ideal Self
+Ideal Self.

+Let's get back to Joe.
 Joe internalized the need to be perfect; however, he was unable to fulfill his parents' definition of perfection.
 As a child, Joe tended towards shyness.
 He enjoyed quiet time alone drawing and painting, and showed artistic talent; he did not excel in school, and was not physically strong or particularly popular.
 He never felt comfortable when he attempted to pursue the way of life valued by his parents.
 Consequently, by the time he reached his teens he was experiencing low self-esteem, guilt and anxiety, and had begun to perceive himself as a failure.